-- Other implication of the " race btw education and technology " story: in France, wage inequality has remained stable in the long run because the all skill levels have increased roughly at the same rate as that required by technical change; the right policy to reduce inequality is again education; see works by Maurin, Grenet etc. - According to this theory, the explanation for higher wage inequality in the US is higher skill inequality; is that right? - According to recent PISA report, inequality in educational achivement among 15-yr-old (math tests) is as large in France as in the US... - But it is possible that inequality in access to higher education is even larger in the US than in France: average parental income of Harvard students = top 2% of US distribution; average parental income of Sciences Po students = top 10% of French distribution
+- Other implication of the " race btw education and technology " story: in France, wage inequality has remained stable in the long run because the all skill levels have increased roughly at the same rate as that required by technical change; the right policy to reduce inequality is again education - According to this theory, the explanation for higher wage inequality in the US is higher skill inequality; is that right? - According to recent PISA report, inequality in educational achivement among 15-yr-old (math tests) is as large in France as in the US... - But it is possible that inequality in access to higher education is even larger in the US than in France: average parental income of Harvard students = top 2% of US distribution; average parental income of Sciences Po students = top 10% of French distribution - See works by Grenet on improving access to high schools and universies in France, or by Chetty-Saez on local segregation and social mobility in the US (equality of opportunity project)